The Gear Shed - Hyside Mini-Max

 We tried to get as many reactions from boaters who either own this raft or have been in this raft.
 Reactions were varied and generally positive about the boat, however certain design characteristics did get mixed reactions based on individual boating styles that paddlers have.
 We attempted to get a good distribution of boater styles and skill levels when we survey those who had used the craft.
 Here are the common reactions:

-- 100% of paddlers felt that the raft was a fun play boat
+- Paddlers generally felt that the raft was a fun play boat

-- 100% responded that the maneuverability was the boat's top asset
+- Most paddlers felt that the maneuverability was the boat's top asset

-- 100% reported that it ran small slots well
+- Boaters reported that it ran small technical slots well

-- 22% of users had run shallow slides of that percentage 100% said it went well
+- A small percentage of users had run shallow slides and most said it went well over shallow rock

-- 83% of paddlers reported it fit well for their body size
+- Most of paddlers reported it fit well for their body size

-- 66% said that the Mini-Max runs drops well
+- Paddlers felt that the Mini-Max runs drops well

-- 33% of respondents said when used correctly the boat can peel in and out of eddies easily (of these 33% all were rated their ability as class IV+ or better)
+- Of the class IV boaters we talked to they said when used correctly the boat can peel in and out of eddies easily.

-- 100% of respondents felt that the boat flips too easily
+- Every paddler felt that the boat flips too easily

-- 100% of those who used it said they experienced problems crossing strong eddy fences
+- Most paddler it said they experienced problems crossing strong eddy fences

-- 58% of paddlers surveyed felt that the boat reacts very badly to rapid shifts in weight inside the boat like a paddler falling quickly one way or another
+- Over half of the paddlers we talked to felt that the boat reacts very badly to rapid shifts in weight inside the boat like a paddler falling quickly one way or another

-- 50% of users felt that the boat felt like it sat too high in the water and described it as "corky" rolling and pitching too rapidly.
+- Users generally felt that the boat felt like it sat too high in the water and described it as "corky" rolling and pitching too rapidly.

-- 33% of respondents found the diminishing tubes to cause problems when running drops
+- About one third of the users found the diminishing tubes to cause problems when running drops

-- 17% reported that the boat felt too small or was uncomfortable to sit in because they felt squished (Mostly men, but all were over 5 feet 10 inches tall of both genders)
+- Some people reported that the boat felt too small or was uncomfortable to sit in because they felt squished (Mostly men, but all were over 5 feet 10 inches tall of both genders)

 - Prone to flipping especially if you take a hard hit or move quickly